codythompson/super-tracks/README.md

 # NEARTERM TODOS

-- should still move in background while track switcher is up
-- throttle
+- Read in tracks from atlas file instead of hardcoded sting
 - crashing
     - when you hit a track end going too fast fire an event or something